 INTRODUCTION:

 Mulberry (Morus spp.) is a perennial, deep rooted, fast growing and high biomass producing foliage plant.
-It forms the basic food for the silkworm, Bombyx mori L. The quality of mulberry leaf is influenced by several factors such as variety, agronomic practices and abiotic components (Krishnaswami et al. 1970).
-Inspite of all these factors, sometimes, the nutritive values are degraded due to diseases and pest damage.
+It forms the primary food for the silkworm, Bombyx mori L. The quality of mulberry leaf is influenced by several factors such as variety, agronomic practices and abiotic components (Krishnaswami et al. 1970).
 Since mulberry leaf is available throughout the year, it makes the plant prone to various diseases and pests.
 About 300 insect and non-insect species of pests are known to occur on mulberry.
 The pests which are infesting mulberry are categorized into sap suckers, defoliators and root feeders.
 The sucking pest includes mealybug, thrips, spiraling whitefly, leaf hoppers, jassids and scale insects which cause damage to mulberry crop.
-Most of the sap sucking insects, such as adult leaf hoppers, aphids or thrips cause minimal direct tissue destruction.
 These insects use a specialized mouth part, the stylet, to locate, penetrate and drain sap from the phloem sieve elements of the plants vascular tissue.
 Heavy infestation caused by them leads to shortages of photosynthesis and thus severely reduce the growth potential of the plant.
 Govindaiah et al. (2005) reported the incidence of mealy bug (19.21 %), thrips (17.18 %), whitefly (12.62 %), jassids (9.08 %) and scale insects (8.24%).

-.
 In India, several insect pests have been associated with the mulberry crop.
-Papaya mealybug (Paracoccus marginatus), pink mealybug (Maconellicoccus hirsutus), whitefly (Aleurodicus disperses), thrips (Psedodendrothrips mori) and spittlebug (Clovia puncta) are among them.
-Spiralling white fly Aleurodicus dispersus Russel was considered as a minor pest in mulberry because its occurrence was occasional and damage was less.
-But in recent days it has become a major pest causing extensive damage to mulberry in south India.
-The whiteflies are present throughout the year in south India, with high populations in summer (March—June) and low in winter (October—January) (Vijaya Kumari, 2011).
-Due to whitefly infestation, crop loss in mulberry silkworm rearing was upto 5 kg cocoons/ 100 dfl (disease free layings) (Yumnam Debaraj et al., 2013).
-Pseudodendrothrips mori was found to be most dominant species in different parts of world.
-Thrips is considered as a highly oligophagous pest and native of northern hemisphere.
-Thrips has become a dominant and regular pest of mulberry.
-High rainfall and humidity were not favorable for thrips resulting in low peaks of thrips population on mulberry (Venugopalapillai and Krishnaswamy 1980)
+Papaya mealybug (Paracoccus marginatus), pink mealybug (Maconellicoccus hirsutus), whitefly (Aleurodicus disperses Russel), thrips (Psedodendrothrips mori) and spittlebug (Clovia puncta) are among them.
+A. dispersus was considered as a minor pest in mulberry because its occurrence was occasional and damage was less.
+But in recent days it has become a major pest causing extensive damage to mulberry in South India.
+The whiteflies are present throughout the year in south India, with high populations in summer (March—June) and low in winter (October—January) (Vijaya Kumari, 2011)resulting in crop loss upto 5 kg cocoons/ 100 dfl (disease free layings) (Yumnam Debaraj et al., 2013).
+P.mori is found to be most dominant species in different parts of world. is considered as a highly oligophagous pest and native of northern hemisphere. has become a dominant and regular pest of mulberry.
+High rainfall and humidity were not favorable for thrips resulting in low peaks of thrips population on mulberry (Venugopalapillai and Krishnaswamy 1980).

-Early detection of pest infestation is essential to minimize crop losses and to maintain the quality of mulberry leaves used for silkworm rearing.
-In sericulture, the quality of mulberry leaves directly influences silkworm growth, cocoon yield, and silk quality.
-Among the various constraints affecting mulberry production, sucking pests such as pink mealy bug, spiralling whitefly, and thrips cause significant damage by reducing chlorophyll content, impairing photosynthesis, and deteriorating leaf quality.
+Early detection of pest infestation is essential to minimize crop losses and to maintain the quality of mulberry leaves used for silkworm rearing which further influences silkworm growth, cocoon yield, and silk quality.
 Conventional methods of pest identification and monitoring, particularly during the early stages before pest population build-up, are time-consuming, labour-intensive, and largely dependent on visual observation.
 These approaches are often subjective and may fail to detect subtle physiological and biochemical changes that occur prior to the appearance of visible symptoms.
 As a result, timely intervention is frequently delayed, leading to increased pest spread and economic losses.